 The Link is a Midtown West luxury apartment building offering several amenities, an edgy aesthetic, and an ideal location all in one.
 A sleek glass exterior complements the finishes inside, while a 24-hour doorman and concierge services, a fitness center, and private storage units make for generous amenities.

 343 East 50th Street, Turtle Bay

 The M at Beekman in Turtle Bay is a pre-war apartment with a quaint exterior complemented by English gardens in the townhouses and terraces in the penthouses.
 Modernity has as much a place as history, coming in the form of stainless steel appliances, spa-like master bathrooms, and a full-time doorman.

 The Plaza Residences in Midtown East provides eye-catching mosaic patterned lobbies and bathrooms, capturing an exotic ambience.
 The pleasantly simple condominiums come with wireless flat panel display, concierge and security services, and an excellent location just minutes away from Central Park.

-Situated in Midtown West at 322 West 57th Street, Sheffield 57 is a post-war condominium that has been renovated to a new level of sophistication.
-Featuring exotic Nordic ash floors and state-of-the-art appliances as well as gracious amenities like a rooftop pool and a yoga/pilates studio, Sheffield 57 is a model Manhattan condominium.
+Situated in Midtown West at 322 West 57th Street, The Sheffield is a post-war condominium that has been renovated to a new level of sophistication.
+Featuring exotic Nordic ash floors and state-of-the-art appliances as well as gracious amenities like a rooftop pool and a yoga/pilates studio, The Sheffield is a model Manhattan condominium.